Whether you have a quiet or talkative husband, it’s important to learn to listen to your husband.

 Since conversations have everything to do with speaking and listening, both of you need to work together to improve.
 Together, you can help each other become better listeners and better speakers.

-As you and your husband work together at improving your communication, you’ll find that it doesn’t matter if you have a talkative or reserved husband – you still can talk to each other, listen and understand each other better.
+As you and your husband work together at improving your communication, you’ll find that it doesn’t matter if you have a talkative or reserved husband – you still can talk to each other, listen and, best of all, understand each other better.